 Tarsal Coalition

-The pain in this condition is felt the most on the foot side that can radiate toward the toes.
+The pain in this condition is felt the most on the foot side and can radiate toward the toes.
 Tarsal coalition can also lead to muscle stiffness and cramps.
 Young athletes are likely to feel a stabbing pain in the foot side due to the tarsal coalition.

 Arthritis